bja43/anc-prob/README.md

 num mags: 39872
 ```

 Now we are ready to analyze our data.
+We start by visualizing the probable causal graphs, which are called partial ancestral graphs[^2] (PAGs).

 ```python
 # Get the top 6 PAGs